 2 Nylon Leashes - We do not ever recommend using a retractable leash.

-1 ID Tag for Collar and License - these can be purchased at any pet store and should be engraved with your phone number and the dog’s new chosen name (try to pick the name out before, or please send us a picture of the ID tag in 3 days from adoption).
-You will also need to purchase a pet license from your city.
+1 ID Tag for Collar - This can be purchased at any pet store and should be engraved with your phone number and the dog’s new chosen name before the day of adoption.

 Other Items Needed: